vwkd/denokv-graphql/README.md

 - an id is a bigint, but due to limitations of JSON it must serialize it to string in the response and parse it from string in the request
 - a reference to another row is stored as an id or array of ids
 - a query can then resolve those referenced ids consecutively and put together the resulting aggregate object
-- note: a query across multiple tables is not atomically consistent because it needs multiple inter-dependent reads
 - the schema is extended with the `Result` type, the mutation directives, and the `Void` scalar
 - it checks the data is valid when it accepts it and before it returns it, and throws `InvalidSchema`, `InvalidInput`, `DatabaseCorruption` errors otherwise